afshinrahmati/RabbitMq/README.md

 • Queues provide a way for different parts of a system to communicate asynchronously And decoupling the producer(those sending messages) and Consumers (those receiving and processing messages)

 ## What is Exchange:
+we are not send message on queue and we send message on Exchange
 In the context of message queues, particularly in systems like RabbitMQ or Apache Kafka, an exchange is a fundamental component responsible for receiving messages from producers and routing them to message queues based on specific rules, known as bindings.

 When a message is sent to an exchange, it doesn't immediately land in a queue.
 Instead, the exchange examines the message's routing key and other properties, and then routes it to one or more queues based on rules defined by bindings.
 These rules determine which queues should receive the message based on criteria such as routing keys, message attributes, or patterns.